eiriniOG/seedtag-codetest/README.md

  - I would like to learn how to optimize One Pixel Attack, it is something I did not fully understand in terms of implementation.
  - I should try to make a flower model from scratch and build it step by step to experiment the full picture of a neural network configuration.
+Or at least do some fine-tuning to current layers, which I did not try (I only changed epochs and substeps).
  - I need to write a script that goes over every image in the train and test folders and generates adversarial images using `_make_noise()` from class `Fool